 A strong market entry strategy section starts with a focus on your goals.
 You need to know which areas to highlight.

 Let’s look at the areas you’ll want to focus on:

 The industry problem statement is what drives your business goals.
 Having done extensive research, you should be able to see where your competition is flourishing and where they’re floundering.
 With that knowledge, you can show the solution your business will bring to the market.

 Once you’ve nailed down the industry problem statement, you can move on to writing your solution statement.
-This is where you show a concrete plan for meeting the market needs, and demonstrates the purpose and focus of your business.
+This is where you show a concrete plan for meeting the market needs.
+It demonstrates the purpose and focus of your business.

 Next comes the high-level how.
 You’ve outlined the problem and solution, so now you have to show you plan to deliver.

 In this same section, you’re also going to address your goals for customer perception.
 This speaks to what you want your brand to be known for, and relates to your overall values and mission.
-As this area can be a bit broad, I recommend breaking it down into short and long-term goals for your brand.
+This area can be a bit broad.
+I recommend breaking it down into short and long-term goals for your brand.